 We don’t need to tell you that health is important.
-But lesbian, gay, bisexual, and transgender youth have different health needs than our heterosexual and cisgender peers.
+But trans and queer youth have different health needs than our heterosexual and cisgender peers.
 The resources below can help you make sure that your health needs are being taken care of by people who understand those needs.
 So, check out these resources, learn from them, and teach your peers.
 Let's create a safe and healthy community.

-Ambiente Joven : This Spanish-language website is a project of Advocates for Youth dedicated to serving the Latino/a LGBT Community.
+Ambiente Joven : This Spanish-language website is a project of Advocates for Youth dedicated to serving the Latinx LGBT Community.

 Youth Resource : A project of Advocates for Youth, Youth Resource is by and for gay, lesbian, bisexual, transgender and questioning youth.
 It takes a holistic approach to sexual health and issues of concern to queer youth.